Slip and Fall Lawyer NYC

 - When compared with commercial spaces, private homes tend to have more defects because there are fewer rules and regulations.

-- Public areas such as swimming pools, bathrooms, parks, public sidewalks or government buildings always pose a risk for slip and fall accidents.
+- Public areas such as swimming pools, bathrooms, parks, sidewalks or government buildings always pose a risk for slip and fall accidents.

 Who Is Most Likely to Have a Slip and Fall Accident?

-- Medication-Related Injuries: People on some medications may become less alert and find it difficult to navigate their surroundings.
+- Medication-related injuries: People on some medications may become less alert and find it difficult to navigate their surroundings.
 Of course, this all depends on the medication, but you are statistically at a higher risk.

-Call the Platta Law Firm for Help
+Call The Platta Law Firm for Help

-Are you ready to get in touch with us after a slip and fall injury?
-Our team of slip and fall attorneys in NYC are here for you 24/7 since slips and falls do not happen only from 9:00 to 5:00.
+Are you ready to contact us after a slip and fall injury?
+Our team of slip and fall attorneys in NYC are here for you 24/7 since injuries do not happen only from 9:00 a.m. to 5:00 p.m.
 Call us at (212) 514-5400, or leave your contact information on our online form.
 Don’t suffer traumatic injuries and financial hardship due to another’s negligence.
 The Platta Law Firm’s slip and fall lawyers in NYC will fight to get you the compensation you deserve.